Alex Song: Rubin Kazan

 On 21 July 2016, Rubin Kazan reached an agreement to sign Song from Barcelona, subject to a medical.
 On 1 August 2016, Song officially joined the Russian side on a free transfer after his contract with Barcelona had been terminated.

 In January 2018, Song trained with his old club Arsenal after being allowed to find a new club by Rubin, but was still registered with Rubin when the Russian Premier League continued on 2 March 2018 after their winter break.
 He was removed from their league registration list on 13 March 2018.
 It was reported on 2 April 2018 that Rubin sent a complaint to the FIFA Dispute Resolution Chamber, demanding 40 million euros from Song for breach of contract.

 Sion

 Song signed with Swiss Super League club Sion on a free transfer on 14 August 2018.
 In March 2020, Song was one of nine players sacked by Sion for refusing to take a pay cut during the coronavirus pandemic.

 Arta/Solar7

 In November 2020, Song joined Djiboutian club Arta/Solar7 on a permanent deal.

-Along with playing for the first team, Song will supervise youth development at Solar over the course of that period.
+On Tuesday 14 November 2023, Song announced his retirement from professional football after making 332 senior club and 49 senior international appearances.